Ullaasam: Soundtrack

-Release
+Release and reception

-A critic from Indolink said that "though boasting of impressive names in its credits, Ullaasam doesn't bring out the best in any of them".
+Ullaasam was released on 23 May 1997, and received mixed reviews.
 R. P. R. of Kalki called the film's screenplay as Pallavan bus which goes in a speed then faces sudden breakdown often.
+K. N. Vijiyan of New Straits Times appreciated the film's "moral arguments" and added, "There are a lot of shooting scenes, which are shown in slow motion, so violence does not really dominate what is essentially a love story".
+However, he criticised Vikram's inconsistent characterisation, initially as a "soft character" and later as a "Bruce Willis"-like figure who shows proficiency in firearms despite never having touched one before.

 The film became a financial failure at the box office, and became one of the five consecutive failure films by Ajith in 1997.
 Post-release, Vikram acknowledged the film for expanding his female fan base as a result of the soft-personality of his character.
-Talking about the theatrical run of the film, the directors felt that "overkill" of the subject may have turned audiences away, and stated the youth-centric feel was similar to two earlier releases during the same period, Kadhal Desam (1996) and Minsaara Kanavu (1997).
+Talking about the theatrical run of the film, the directors felt that "overkill" of the subject may have turned audiences away, and stated the youth-centric feel was similar to two earlier releases during the same period, Kadhal Desam (1996) and Minsara Kanavu (1997).

-Legacy
+Potential remake

-In October 2019, J.D. & Jerry expressed an interest in remaking the film with Vikram Prabhu in Ajith's role and Dulquer Salmaan in Vikram's role, with Pattukkottai Prabakar also working on an early draft for the new version.
+In October 2019, J. D.–Jerry expressed an interest in remaking the film with Vikram Prabhu in Ajith's role and Dulquer Salmaan in Vikram's role, with Pattukkottai Prabakar also working on an early draft for the new version.